kimsk/chia-piggybank/POST-1.md

 ### Get the puzzle hash (i.e., treehash)

-Again, we can use `cdv` to get the `treehash` and encode it to a receive address.
+Again, we can use `cdv` to get the `treehash` and encode it to a received address.
 ```sh
 ❯ cdv clsp treehash ./piggybank/piggybank.clsp.hex
 c23532ddfb0d78654cf73e9a1e5b417fc7cc110d40cb8c08198d6057064eb7f8